StrangeRanger/bash-style-guide/content/aesthetics.md

 ///

+/// admonition | Why Limit Column Length?
+    type: tip

+- **Readability**: Shorter lines enhance the code's legibility, eliminating the need for horizontal scrolling and making it easier to read on various devices and screen sizes.
+- **Compatibility**: A standard line length ensures code displays well in various development tools, including code review platforms and IDEs.

+///

 ### Formatting Multi-lined Commands

 When breaking a command that exceeds the 88-character limit into multiple lines, it is crucial to ensure that it remains readable and easy to follow.
 Below are practical guidelines for aligning, indenting, and placing operators, such as `||` and `&&`, in multi-lined commands.